 Resolve duplicate records

 This will bring you to the Resolve duplicate records screen, which will compare identified duplicates in a set, side-by-side.
+Note that at this time you must go through each set of duplicated records, individually, to ensure the final record contains the correct information.

 For each set of duplicates, you can choose to Exclude a record from the set if it is not a duplicate.
 You can also choose a primary record, which will mark all remaining records for deletion.
 If there are fields from the other records that you would like to keep, you can merge them with the primary record.

-Please note: selecting a primary record means that you are specifically preserving that record's comments and revision history.
+NOTESelecting a primary record means that you are specifically preserving that record's comments and revision history.
 All field information, including the primary field, can then be merged into the primary record you selected.

 Once you choose a primary record, you will see a green check mark appear in the header.
 All other records will appear crossed out.
 For each field, you can choose one value from the available duplicates.
 The chosen field will turn green, indicating that it will be included in the merged record.
 If you'd like to combine values from two or more fields, you can do so by selecting Edit record and then manually updating the desired field.